renaissance-publishing/renaissance/content/chapters/21-races.md

     and valuable allies for other nearby tribes (and partners for tribal gnolls specifically).

-  - Vitals:
+#### Vitals

+Quick, dextrous, sociable and peaceful – but also weak and frail.
+They tend to be wary of outsiders, and are dangerous at range.

 - Old Age: 45 years
 - Average Height: 2.1m
 - Average Weight: 75kg

-  - Quick, dextrous, sociable and peaceful – but also weak and frail, and they tend to be wary of outsiders.
-Dangerous at range.
+- Diet: Herbivore

 - DUR 25, STR 25
 - \+10 COO, +5 INT +5 SAV
 - Movement: Foot 6 / 18
 - Senses: Normal, Motion-Sensitive
+- Size: Medium
 - Tags: Natural, Humanoid, Herder
 - Language Group: GR
 - Alert: Herders receive the Alert trait.

-  - Optional Background: Herder Tribal Community
+#### Optional Background: Herder Tribal Community

 - 10 ranks in Fray
 - 10 ranks in Ranged Weapons
 - 10 ranks in one Social skill
 - 10 ranks in Survival

 ### Orcs